juzzlin/Argengine/README.md

     ...
 ```

-There can be as many option variants as liked, usually the short and long version e.g `-f` and `--foo`.
+There can be as many option variants as liked, usually the short and long versions, e.g `-f` and `--foo`.

 `Argengine` doesn't care about the naming of the options and they can be anything: `-f`, `a`, `/c`, `foo`, `--foo` ...